 Services for International Schools

-Dr. Gay consults in English, Spanish, French, and Portuguese, and has over 25 years of experience in education as a teacher, senior administrator, and currently as and global consultant and thought leader.
-This deep experience leading Intercultural Competency efforts in over 500 schools across the world provides a unique ability translate theory and research into concrete strategy mindful of the regional and country-specific frameworks, customs, needs, laws, and practices unique to your school and country.
+Dr. Gay consults in English, Spanish, French, and Portuguese, and has over 25 years of experience in education as a teacher, senior administrator, and currently as a global consultant and thought leader.
+This deep experience leading Intercultural Competency efforts in over 500 schools across the world provides a unique ability to translate theory and research into concrete strategy mindful of the regional and country-specific frameworks, customs, needs, laws, and practices unique to your school and country.

-Workshops for Your Entire School
+Workshops for Your

 Whether you are looking for a workshop for your faculty and staff, parents, or students, Dr. Gay will create a brave space for authentic dialog, capacity building and action.
 All programs are customized to your specific needs and can be conducted in Spanish, Portuguese, French, or English.
 See sample workshops below.